ArkTorch3rd/Assignment-2/readme.md

 2. Symptoms

     i.
-Go to the symptoms page
+Go to the symptoms page.
     ii.
-When hover through one of the images, verify that a box of text will subsequently appear.
+When hover through one of the images, verify that a box of text will. subsequently appear.

 3. Vaccines

     i.
 Go to the vaccines page.
     ii.
-There will be a slider which will move to the next one automatically iii.
-Try to click on the arrow button and verify that it also do move to the next box
+There will be a slider which will move to the next one automatically. iii.
+Try to click on the arrow button and verify that it also do move to the next box.

 4. FAQ